brabli/shell-scripts/README.md

 Create a new Rust project and open in VS Code for editing

 ### newscript
-Create a new shell script and open it in VS Code for editing
+Create a new shell script, symlinks it into `/usr/bin/local/` and open it in VS Code for editing

 ### reference
 One liner that closes and reopens Reference 4